LogtalkDotOrg/logtalk3/README.md

 and with general knowledge about object-oriented programming is available at the [Learn X in Y minutes](https://learnxinyminutes.com/docs/logtalk/) website.

-The reference and user manuals are provided in XHTML and PDF formats and can be found in the [manuals](manuals/) directory.
+The reference and user manuals are provided in HTML, PDF, and ePub formats and can be found in the [manuals](manuals/) directory.
 They are also available online at:

 https://logtalk.org/manuals/index.html